20th Century is the Era of Solar Energy

 Sustainable Energy Consumption

 With a solar installation, you can substantially reduce the carbon footprint on the earth.
-A 3kW solar plant is equivalent to planting 80 trees & reducing 4 tons of Co2 every year.
-This means, over the course of 25 years, the average residential solar system will mitigate up to 100 tons of CO2.
-That’s the same as not driving for 1,60,000 kilometers.
+A 3kW solar plant is equivalent to planting 80 trees & reducing 4 tons of CO2 every year.
+This means, that over the course of 25 years, the average residential solar system will mitigate up to 100 tons of CO2.
+That’s the same as not driving for 1,60,000 kilometres.
 Renewable energy has a large-scale impact that can’t be overlooked.

 Disclaimer Policy | Privacy Policy | Sitemap